sroscoe2/CS222-Lab01/readme.md

 The *command line* may not be apparent as you are using an IDE.
 However, it is still available to you.
 Instead of clicking the "Play" button to run your program, click the link in the "Run and Debug" tabs to create a `launch.json` file.
-You will see a list of configurations in curly brackets.
+You will see several lists of configurations in curly brackets, one for each Java file in the project.
+Navigate to the list that contains `"mainClass": "main.StatisticsDemo",`.

-*Add a comma to the last configuration line*, then add a new line that says "args":"[NUMBERS]", where `[NUMBERS]` is replaced by a list of space-delimited numbers, such as "5 12 502 6723 34".
+*Add a comma to the final configuration line in that list*, then add a new line that says "args":"[NUMBERS]", where `[NUMBERS]` is replaced by a list of space-delimited numbers, such as "5 12 502 6723 34".
-Save the JSON file, then click the play button to run your code.

 Example line:

 `"args":"5 12 502 6723 34"`

+Save the JSON file.
+The "Run and Debug" menu has changed, and now there is a dropdown list next to the play button at the top.
+Select `StatisticsDemo`, then click the play button to run your code.